Clicky

 “This is a community where people get you,” she said.

-Each week, facilitators will lead guided discussions incorporating mindfulness, meditation, grounding techniques and goal-setting exercises designed to help mothers build practical coping skills and meaningful connections.
+Each week, facilitators lead guided discussions incorporating mindfulness, meditation, grounding techniques and goal-setting exercises designed to help mothers build practical coping skills and meaningful connections.

 For Lackner, Beyond Motherhood represents more than a business.
 It is an effort to ensure other women do not experience the same isolation she once felt.